 Interest Rate Exposure Management - On June 30, 2009, the Company entered into interest rate swap transactions related to its outstanding 5.0% senior unsecured notes where the Company swapped the notional amount of its \$375 million of fixed rate debt at 5.0% into floating interest rate debt through July 1, 2014.
 Under the terms of the swaps, the Company will (i) receive on the \$375 million notional amount a 5.0% annual interest payment that is paid in two installments on the 1st of every January and July, commencing January 1, 2010 through and ending on the maturity date; and (ii) pay on the \$375 million notional amount an annual three month LIBOR plus 2.05% (2.42% as of October 29, 2011) interest payment, payable in four installments on the 1st of every January, April, July and October, commencing on October 1, 2009 and ending on the maturity date.
 The LIBOR-based rate is set quarterly three months prior to the date of the interest payment.
 The Company designated these swaps as fair value hedges.
-The fair value of the swaps at inception was zero and subsequent changes in the fair value of the interest rate swaps were reflected in the carrying value of the interest rate swaps on the hedged item (that is, the fixed-rate borrowings) attributable to the hedged benchmark interest rate risk and the offsetting gain or loss on the related interest rate swaps for fiscal year 2011 and fiscal year 2010 were as follows:
+The fair value of the swaps at inception was zero and subsequent changes in the fair value of the interest rate swaps on the balance sheet.
+The carrying value of the debt on the balance sheet was adjusted by an equal and offsetting amount.
+The gain or loss on the hedged item (that is, the fixed-rate borrowings) attributable to the hedged benchmark interest rate risk and the offsetting gain or loss on the related interest rate swaps for fiscal year 2011 and fiscal year 2010 were as follows:

-Statement of Income October 29, 2011 October 30, 2010 Classification Loss on Swaps Gain on Note Net Income Effect Gain on Swaps Loss on Note Net Income Effect Other income \$(4.614) \$4.614 \$ \$20.692 \$(20,692) \$
+Statement of Income ement of Income October 29, 2011 October 30, 2010 Classification Loss on Swaps Gain on Note Net Income Effect Gain on Swaps Loss on Note Net Income Effect Other income \$(4,614) \$4,614 \$- \$20,692 \$(20,692) \$-